 Stainless steel sinks are notorious for loud vibrations.
 But the composite sinks come with extra noise elimination features that give you a quieter experience while working on them.
 So, pick out the sinks that offer this feature, and you should be good to go.

 Frequently Asked Questions

 An overmount sink is more commonly known as a drop-in mounting sink.
 You can probably guess that you need to drop the sink into the countertop hole to install it.
-There’s a slight lip around the sink that keeps that sink on top of the countertop.
+A slight lip around the sink that keeps that sink on top of the countertop.

-On the other side of the spectrum, under-mount sinks are installed beneath the kitchen countertop.
-Like the other one, you get a lip around this one, but in this case, the lip is hidden under the countertop.
+Under-mount sinks are installed beneath the kitchen countertop.
+Like the other one, you get a lip around this one, but in this case, the lip is hidden under the countertop on the other side of the spectrum.